 It was this controversy that inspired The Deposition (2020), a video work by artists Jono Coles and Harrison Smith.
 The piece was intended as the artists’ contribution to the inaugural Guggenheim Summer Practicum, a virtual seminar organized by the Guggenheim’s Department of Education and Public Engagement (housed in the Sackler Center for Arts Education) to supplant the institution’s regular in-person programming during the COVID pandemic.14

 The work takes as its primary inspiration Dr. Richard Sackler’s 2015 deposition from the legal case Commonwealth of Kentucky v.
 Purdue Pharma, L.P, the only public commentary by Richard Sackler on the opioid crisis.
 (This statement did not become public without conflict: the deposition was released in 2019 only after a three-year legal battle between the healthcare news organization STAT and Purdue Pharma.15) In the original 28 minute and 10 second video excerpt, Sackler answers questions posed by an attorney as sworn testimony for the Kentucky case.
 In Coles and Smith’s reinterpretation, the mundane office setting and exact video length are carefully preserved.
 Sackler’s statement, however, is not.
 Unlike the real Richard Sackler, who does little to expand upon the 40 exhibits discussed in the original deposition, the fictionalized Sackler (played by a frank and impassive Coles) spends the entire video detailing the history of the relationships between the Guggenheim museum, the Sackler Family, and Purdue Pharma, focusing on the OxyContin misinformation campaign and the subsequent national rise in opioid overprescription, overuse, misuse, and OxyContin-related deaths.

-Such projective envisioning—imagining a sustainable future—was the stated goal of the Inaugural Guggenheim Practicum, and was fully internalized by the artists.
+Such projective envisioning—imagining a sustainable future—was the stated theme of the Inaugural Guggenheim Practicum, an goal to which the artists aspired.
 Asked about his objective in producing the work, Smith cited the language of proposal first delivered to Guggenheim Practicum mentors.
 “The work originally aimed to ‘envision what satisfactory verbal accountability might look like in the modern age.’
 We did not intend to speculate on how Sackler might feel, but instead to picture what it would look like for billionaire beneficiaries to acknowledge the legally-recognized consequences of their companies’ actions.”21